devnulli/devnulli/README.md

 I HATE legacy software.
 I hate bad software design.
 That I really do.
 Right now, I live deep in that legacy world.
 When I entered my current job, I was SHOCKED!
+When I saw the first code lines, my first instinct was (literally) to stand up, and quit right away.
+I would never accept working in that environment.

+Next thing I remember, I had a talk with my boss, and what can I say.
+They said they wanna tackle it. --- Ok, I said.
+I want to help.

+### OH MY GOD ###

+Why did I say that?
+My opinion about that software is somewhere between "delete it" and "sue the creators"...
 Shall I stay and fight?
+WTF, I dont'know.
 Shall I shake head and move on to something else?
-I chose the first option.
+I chose the first option..
+And I learned to love my job.
+Not for the coding (not yet).
+It's god damn legacy hell..
+BUT:

 I LOVE that In my current job, I currently have a huge chance to try and move something big from full legacy to state of the art, and write down my experiences and stories I encounter on that road.
 A chance, I will never get again in my life.
 So.
-I stayed in that hell.
-BUT:
+I stayed.

+Lets see what I will learn from this journey.

   - Will I succeed?
 Or will it break me?

   - Will I be strong enough to battle that legacy pain creeping in my mind?
 Or will it zombify me, make me a legacy programmer as well.